OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

     [...]
     AUTOMATIC_REQUIREMENTS="CLUSTER_ID = 100"

-Because of this, if you try to use resources from more than one Cluster, the Virtual Machine creation will fail with a message similar to this one:
+Because of this, if you try to use resources that do not belong to the same Cluster, the Virtual Machine creation will fail with a message similar to this one:

 .. code::